Geospatial distributions reflect rates of evolution of features of language: Results

-The technique proposed by Dediu \cite{Ded2011} represents the state of the art in genealogy-based stability estimation.
-Using a Bayesian phylogenetic algorithm, this method produces a posterior distribution of rates of evolution for each linguistic feature within a predefined genealogical grouping.
-Dediu tests two phylogenetic algorithms and draws data from two sources---WALS and Ethnologue \cite{Ethnologue}---to control for implementation effects.
-His stability estimates are then expressed as the additive inverse of the first component (PC1) of a principal component analysis on the stability ranks predicted by each combination of phylogenetic algorithm and dataset (i.e.~the higher the PC1 value, the less stable the feature).
+We have predicted on conceptual grounds that our estimates of linguistic temperature ($\tau$) will be correlated with estimates of vertical stability.
+To test this prediction, we choose a method of vertical stability estimation that is diametrically opposed to our own spatial procedure of temperature estimation: namely, a method that operates on phylogenetic data to the exclusion of any spatial signal.
+Dediu \cite{Ded2011} recovered estimates of the rate of evolution of a selection of linguistic features using two different Bayesian phylogenetic methods and drawing data from two sources---WALS and Ethnologue \cite{Ethnologue}---to control for possible implementation effects.
+The aggregate rate estimates from this analysis are expressed as the additive inverse of the first component of a principal component analysis (PC1) on the evolution rate rank predicted by each combination of phylogenetic algorithm and dataset.
+In practice, the higher the PC1 value, the higher the evolution rate of the feature and consequently the lower its stability.

-In Fig.~\ref{fig:comparison}A, we consider the 24 features which are both in our list of 35 features and in Dediu's list.
-Regressing our estimates for $\tau$ against Dediu's PC1 (red regression line), we find a moderate correlation between the estimates predicted by the two methods (Pearson's $r = 0.53$, $p = 0.008$).
+In Fig.~\ref{fig:comparison}, we consider the 24 features which fall in the intersection of our list of 35 features and Dediu's list.
+Regressing our (median) estimates for $\tau$ against Dediu's PC1 (red regression line), we find no evidence of a correlation between the estimates predicted by the two methods (Spearman's $r_S = 0.37$, $p = 0.08$).
 A number of features, however, are clearly outliers of the regression.
-To detect these outliers more objectively, we pruned the regression recursively by removing those data points that contribute the greatest error in terms of sum of squared residuals; Fig.~\ref{fig:comparison}B gives the reduction of error at each step of this pruning.
-The reduction profile prompts us to classify as outliers the first five data points, corresponding to the following WALS features: 11A (front rounded vowels), 107A (passive construction), 8A (lateral consonants), 44A (gender in independent personal pronouns) and 57A (possessive affixes).
-Regressing the pruned dataset (Fig.~\ref{fig:comparison}A, black regression line), we find a high correlation between our $\tau$ estimates and Dediu's PC1 (Pearson's $r = 0.90$, $p = 1.613 \times 10^{-7}$).
+To detect these outliers more objectively, we pruned the regression recursively by removing those data points that contributed the greatest error in terms of sum of squared residuals.
+This procedure classified as outliers the following WALS features: 11A (front rounded vowels), 8A (lateral consonants), 107A (passive construction) and 57A (possessive affixes).
+Regressing the pruned dataset (Fig.~\ref{fig:comparison}, black regression line), we find a significant high correlation between our $\tau$ estimates and Dediu's PC1 (Spearman's $r_S = 0.68$, $p < 0.01$).